Employer Guide to Health Savings Accounts

 Employers may contribute to employees' HSAs, which provides several advantages:

 If you make employer contributions, be aware of the comparability rules: if you contribute to any employee's HSA, you must make comparable contributions (same dollar amount or same percentage of the HDHP deductible) to all eligible employees in the same category.
-Categories include full-time, part-time, and former employees.
+Employers should consult legal counsel to determine appropriate employee categories for HSA contributions.
 Alternatively, you can make contributions through a Section 125 cafeteria plan, which allows different contribution amounts.

 Advantages for Employers